 Official 7 Day National Weather Service Forecast (ORZ030)

-Thursday: Mostly cloudy.
-Slight chance of snow in the morning, then slight chance of rain in the afternoon.
-Highs in the lower to mid 40s.
+Tuesday: Partly cloudy.
+Slight chance of thunderstorms in the afternoon.
+Highs in the lower to mid 80s.

-Thursday Night and Friday: Mostly cloudy.
-Lows in the mid 20s to lower 30s.
-Highs in the lower 40s to lower 50s.
+Wednesday and Wednesday Night: Mostly clear.
+Highs in the mid 70s to lower 80s.
+Lows in the lower 40s to lower 50s.

 8.0 FeetWidespread agricultural flooding can be expected downstream in the Sprague River Valley in the vicinity of Sprague River and Lone Pine.